Contact Us 1-800-539-6119

 You will receive an activation card with the test kit.
 To activate your test kit, scan the barcode or go to https://www.gdx.net and follow the prompts.

 This test should NOT be performed on individuals with kidney disorders.
-Abnormal kidney function or use of diuretics may influence test results.
+Abnormal kidney function or the use of diuretics may influence test results.
 Synthetic hormones will not show up on the test and conjugated equine estrogens will show up mostly as estrone.

-The potential impact of estrogen on a woman’s health and wellbeing is enormous.
+The potential impact of estrogen on a woman’s health and well-being is enormous.
 Acting in a seemingly paradoxical fashion, this powerful hormone can exert a strong influence in diverse conditions such as breast cancer, osteoporosis, heart disease, and autoimmune disorders.
 Recent scientific advances into how this hormone is metabolized in the body are shedding new light on estrogen’s dual nature—leading to more effective clinical interventions in estrogen-dependent conditions.

 Estrogen is metabolized in two ways.
 Along one pathway, it is converted into a powerful metabolite, 16alpha-hydroxyestrone (16alpha-OHE1), that acts to stimulate target tissues.
 Levels of 16alpha-OHE1 can rise in response to obesity, alcohol consumption, and toxic exposure.
 High levels of this potent metabolite are linked with increased risk and poorer prognosis in conditions associated with estrogen excess, including breast cancer and lupus.